 How to solve the problem of ‘thinking about thinking’

-So my solution is: don’t ‘try to think’.
-But also, don’t ‘try not to think’.
+My solution is: don’t ‘try to think’.
+But don’t try to stop your thoughts either.
 Start by grounding yourself in the present moment.
 You can do this by focusing on your breath, the movement or actions in your body, or your surroundings.
 Thoughts are bound come up of their own accord, without you trying.
 They will either be random thoughts or based on a stimulant in your environment.
-But unless you are meditating, you don’t have to stop these thoughts.
+But you don’t have to stop these thoughts.
 Let them flow!

 By not TRYING to think these thoughts in the first place, your mind will run a natural course of thinking.
 You will be absorbed in these thoughts without THINKING ABOUT the fact that you are thinking them.